ericminikel/cureffi/_posts/2015-03-12-protein-folding-06.markdown

 author: ericminikel
 tag: mit-7.88j
 location: Cambridge, MA
-summary200: "Amyloid beta, functional amyloid, and a guest lecture by Peter Lansbury on alpha synuclein as a drug target."
+summary200: "The history of amyloid beta in Alzheimer disease, and a guest lecture by Peter Lansbury on alpha synuclein as a drug target."
 ---

 *These are my notes from week 6 of MIT course 7.88j: Protein Folding and Human Disease, held by Dr. Jonathan King on March 12, 2015.*